ahojukka5/FEMSparse.jl/README.md

 sparse matrices which are fast to fill with dense local element matrices.
 In literature, this is called to *finite element assembly procedure*, where element local degrees of freedom are connected to the global degrees of freedom of model.
-Typically this procedure looks something similar to above:
+Typically this procedure looks something similar to below:

 ```julia
 K = zeros(N, N)